tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 {{% example %}}

-Lovenheim and Willén (2019) studied the impact of a specific law on adult labor market outcomes of the the affected students.
+Lovenheim and Willén (2019) studied the impact of a specific law on adult labor market outcomes of the affected students.
 They compared people across states and birth cohorts, leveraging the different timings of the law's implementation.
 Their main concern was the presence of long-term trends that might differ systematically with treatment, such as changes in labor supply or educational attainment.
 These trends likely evolve smoothly over time, making the smoothness restriction approach suitable.

 {{% /example %}}